 - For wider UK trip planning, see our one-week and two-week UK itineraries, plus lots more UK content.

-- If you’d like a guidebook for Scotland, we recommend the Rick Steves Scotland guide.
+- If you’d like a guidebook for Scotland, we recommend the Rick Steves Scotland 2026 edition.

 Tom says